neeh-prog/msm_diode/README.md

 - Extracting Schottky barrier height and ideality factor
 - Exploring other metal contacts (e.g., Au, Pt)

- IMAGES

  Feel free to fork or open issues if you're working on something similar!